 This hearty, roasted winter squash dish is a great vegetarian entrée or can be served as a side dish for carnivores.
 (I recommend pairing it with roasted pork shoulder or pork tenderloin…And perhaps a Pinot Noir!)
-What’s best about this recipe is that it pairs roasted butternut squash–or whatever squash you’re using–with a creamy, comforting dish of ancient grains.
-It’s healthy, yet indulgent.
+What’s best about this recipe is that it pairs roasted butternut squash – or whatever squash you’re using – with a creamy, comforting dish of ancient grains.
+This winter squash recipe is healthy, yet indulgent.

 As I mentioned, this roasted squash dish works as a pilaf-type side dish.
 And it also works a vegetarian dinner.
-So, the roasted squash dish yields 4-8 servings, depending on how you use it.
-You can make it with quinoa, although I prefer it with barley–it makes a more indulgent-feeling dish in my estimation.
+So, this winter squash recipe yields 4-8 servings, depending on how you use it.
+You can make it with quinoa, although I prefer this grain bowl with barley – it makes a more indulgent-feeling dish in my estimation.
 I’ve included both variations.
 So you decide for yourself.

-The cooking instructions for the grain is the same whether you choose to use pearl barley or quinoa.
+The cooking instructions for the grain in this baked butternut squash dish is the same whether you choose to use pearl barley or quinoa.
 And it really couldn’t be easier.
-It’s a heat it and forget it dish, cooked the same way you would cook rice.
-But the difference is that barley and quinoa both offer a great deal more nutrition–not to mention texture–than white rice.
+It’s a heat it and forget it recipe, cooked the same way you would cook rice.
+But the difference is that barley and quinoa both offer a great deal more nutrition – not to mention texture – than white rice.

 Quinoa, touted by some health experts as a superfood, is known as a great source of fiber and as a source of plant-based protein.
 But did you know that pearl barley has slightly more fiber and significantly more protein than you get from quinoa?

-For a vegan version of this roasted winter squash
+How do you make a vegan version of this roasted winter squash grain bowl?

-With the exception of one ingredient, this recipe is naturally vegan.
+With the exception of one ingredient, this winter squash recipe is naturally vegan.
 To make it a vegan squash pilaf, simply swap out the tablespoon of butter for vegan butter.
 (You’ll also want to be sure to use a vegan-friendly wine.)
-As I mentioned, this dish is rich in plant-based protein and is a remarkably nourishing version of comfort food for a vegan-friendly dinner.
+As I mentioned, this healthy squash dish is rich in plant-based protein and is a remarkably nourishing version of comfort food for a vegan-friendly dinner.

 - 1 medium winter squash (kabocha butternut, acorn, etc.), halved or quartered, seeds removed